MartinEesmaa/VVCEasy/FFMPEGVVC.md

 Good news, you can play .mp4 file after .h266 and audio format were merged into mp4 playable of VVC.

-About [xHE-AAC](https://www.iis.fraunhofer.de/en/ff/amm/broadcast-streaming/xheaac.html), there is no decode support of FFmpeg.
-The reason is a license fee, but except [Exhale](https://gitlab.com/ecodis/exhale) (encoder) is free to use and open source.
-However, you can also merge your encoded xHE-AAC audio into mp4 too.
+About [xHE-AAC](https://www.iis.fraunhofer.de/en/ff/amm/broadcast-streaming/xheaac.html), now it's available decode support xHE-AAC of FFmpeg.
+[Exhale](https://gitlab.com/ecodis/exhale) (encoder) is free to use and open source, but if you want Fraunhofer IIS xHE-AAC, you can download [EZ CD Audio Converter](https://www.poikosoft.com/music-converter) for Windows only.
+You can also merge your encoded xHE-AAC audio into mp4 too.

 To make playable mp4 with audio and video together, you need VVC video encoded, audio file and [GPAC Nightly build](https://gpac.wp.imt.fr/downloads/gpac-nightly-builds/).
 Code for mp4box/gpac to merge VVC video encoded and audio file:
 ```
-mp4box -no-probe -add video.266 -add audio.opus -new convertedvvc.mp4
+mp4box -no-probe -add video.266 -add audio.m4a -new convertedvvc.mp4
 ```

 Containers are also acceptable video containers of .mkv, .mp4, .mov and more.